dayksx/agentic-commerce/README.md

 # Basic Agent

-A flexible, multi-protocol AI agent runtime built with LangGraph, supporting Telegram, MCP (Model Context Protocol), A2A (Agent-to-Agent), and Agent Card protocols.
+A flexible, multi-protocol AI agent runtime built with LangGraph, supporting Telegram, MCP (Model Context Protocol), A2A (Agent-to-Agent) protocols along with the Agent Card discovery.
 This agent can be easily extended and customized for various use cases.

 ## Features